jeffnyman/playwright-hudl/README.md

 ---

+> [!NOTE]
+> This repo has been updated post assessment but prior to the team review.
+This is me showing how I would evolve the project a bit, which can help with the next phase of the process.
+I have included a [HUDL-REVIEW](HUDL-REVIEW.md) document that covers the changes.
+Since these changes are between assessment and review, I have kept the original files in place.

 > [!IMPORTANT]
 > This project contains a [DESIGN](DESIGN.md) document that talks about the design of the automation itself.
 There is also a [TESTING](TESTING.md) document that talks more about overall test strategy.
 I also have a [RESILIENCE](RESILIENCE.md) document, which talks about some specifics regarding hardening of tests for uncertain operating conditions.
 Finally, you can see my "Principles of Coding" further down in this README.